Shivaramakrishnan0404/Customer-Churn-Prediction-using-ANN-Geography/README.md

 - `IsActiveMember`: Whether the customer is an active member
 - `EstimatedSalary`: Estimated annual salary
-- `Exited`: Target variable (1 if the customer churned, 0 if not) Preprocessing steps are performed initially by remove unwanted columns and by converting the categorical columns into Numerical columns
+- `Exited`: Target variable (1 if the customer churned, 0 if not)

+Preprocessing steps are performed initially by remove unwanted columns and by converting the categorical columns into Numerical columns
--The Geography column is converted using the OneHot Encoding and the Gender column is tranformed is==using the LabelEncoding technique
+The Geography column is converted using the OneHot Encoding and the Gender column is tranformed is==using the LabelEncoding technique

 Inorder to check the dependencies, the correlation plot was plotted between the dependednt and independent feature.
 ![image](https://github.com/user-attachments/assets/774793cd-463c-489a-b057-bdec35078fba)